 Cloud infrastructure provides compelling economics when workloads are variable, unpredictable, or temporary.
 Development projects, seasonal applications, and businesses with highly variable demand benefit enormously from elastic cloud resources.
 However, AI systems running continuous inference at consistent volumes present a different economic profile.

-The three-year total cost comparison was stark: continuing on AWS would cost approximately $6 million, while on-premise infrastructure would cost $625,000 including initial capital expenditure and three years of operating expenses.
+A three-year total cost comparison routinely lands stark: continuing on AWS in the multi-million range, on-premise in the high-six-figure range including initial capital expenditure and three years of operating expenses.
 Organizations with similar characteristics should carefully evaluate whether they're paying cloud premiums for capabilities they're not utilizing.
 For broader strategic considerations on AI infrastructure decisions, our guide on when to build vs buy AI solutions provides complementary decision frameworks.

 Security Considerations: Data Sovereignty and Breach Risk

-Security requirements significantly influenced the migration decision beyond pure economics.
-Swiss healthcare operates under strict data protection regulations, and the facility's patient base specifically chose private healthcare partly for enhanced privacy protections.
-Every patient scan leaving the facility's physical premises created compliance complexity and patient privacy concerns.
+Security requirements typically shape the migration decision as much as economics.
+Swiss healthcare operates under strict data protection regulations, and patients who choose private healthcare specifically expect enhanced privacy.
+Every patient scan leaving a facility's physical premises creates compliance complexity and patient privacy concerns.

-Cloud providers maintain strong security controls, and AWS's healthcare compliance certifications met regulatory requirements.
-However, the facility's security team identified several concerns with cloud processing.
-Patient imaging data was being encrypted during transfer and storage, but it still traversed public internet connections and resided temporarily on third-party infrastructure.
-Each additional system handling sensitive data creates another potential breach point.
+Cloud providers maintain strong security controls, and AWS's healthcare compliance certifications meet regulatory requirements.
+The concerns that consistently come up in security review are different.
+Patient imaging data is encrypted in transit and at rest, but it still traverses public internet connections and resides temporarily on third-party infrastructure.
+Each additional system handling sensitive data is another potential breach point.

-Data residency became a critical concern.
+Data residency is the harder constraint.
 Swiss patients expect their medical data to remain within Switzerland, preferably within the facility itself.
-While cloud providers offer regional data centers, the facility wanted absolute certainty that patient scans never left their building.
-On-premise processing eliminated any ambiguity about data location and simplified compliance documentation.
+Regional cloud data centers help, but they don't give the absolute certainty that patient scans never leave the building.
+On-premise processing eliminates any ambiguity about data location and simplifies compliance documentation.
+The distinction between residency and true sovereignty has become even sharper under the EU AI Act, our breakdown of why Frankfurt region isn't enough for high-risk AI systems walks through the CLOUD Act reach that on-premise processing is built to sidestep.

 Performance Improvements from On-Premise Deployment

-The migration to on-premise infrastructure delivered an unexpected performance improvement.
-Processing latency for individual scans dropped from 8-12 seconds on AWS to 2-4 seconds on local infrastructure.
-This improvement came primarily from eliminating internet upload and download time rather than from faster compute hardware.
+On-premise migration tends to deliver an unexpected performance improvement.
+Processing latency for individual scans typically drops from 8–12 seconds on AWS to 2–4 seconds on local infrastructure.
+The improvement comes primarily from eliminating internet upload and download time rather than from faster compute hardware.

 Medical imaging files are large.
 A detailed CT scan might be several gigabytes.
-Uploading these files to AWS, even over the facility's high-bandwidth internet connection, took several seconds.
-After processing, downloading results back to the local PACS system added more latency.
-Processing within the local facility network eliminated these transfer delays entirely.
+Uploading these files to AWS, even over a high-bandwidth facility connection, takes several seconds.
+After processing, downloading results back to the local PACS system adds more latency.
+Processing within the local facility network eliminates these transfer delays entirely.

-Radiologists immediately noticed the faster response times.
+Radiologists notice the faster response times immediately.
 When reviewing dozens or hundreds of scans daily, reducing processing time from 10 seconds to 3 seconds per scan compounds into significant productivity gains.
-The AI system became more seamlessly integrated into their workflow rather than introducing noticeable delays.
+The AI system becomes seamlessly integrated into their workflow rather than introducing noticeable delays.

-Network reliability also improved.
-While both cloud and on-premise infrastructure achieved high uptime, the on-premise system eliminated dependency on the facility's internet connection.
+Network reliability also improves.
+While both cloud and on-premise infrastructure achieve high uptime, on-premise eliminates dependency on the facility's internet connection.
 During the occasional internet service disruption, the AI system continues processing scans because all components operate on the local network.
 For radiologists relying on AI prioritization to manage their workload, this operational independence provides confidence that the system will always be available when needed.

 Implementation Costs and Migration Complexity

-While on-premise infrastructure offered superior long-term economics, the migration required careful planning and upfront investment.
-The $340,000 capital expenditure for hardware was substantial, though it would be recovered quickly through operational savings.
+On-premise infrastructure offers superior long-term economics, but the migration requires careful planning and upfront investment.
+Capital expenditure for hardware at this scale is substantial, typically several hundred thousand dollars, though it's recovered quickly through operational savings.
 Organizations considering similar migrations need realistic budgeting for both equipment and implementation.

-The hardware specifications required careful calculation.
-We needed sufficient GPU compute capacity to handle peak processing loads, storage systems with appropriate performance and capacity for imaging data, and network infrastructure capable of handling large file transfers from the PACS system.
-Redundancy was essential—dual power supplies, redundant storage arrays, and spare GPU capacity to allow maintenance without service interruption.
+Hardware specifications require careful calculation.
+You need sufficient GPU compute capacity to handle peak processing loads, storage systems with appropriate performance and capacity for imaging data, and network infrastructure capable of handling large file transfers from the PACS system.
+Redundancy is essential: dual power supplies, redundant storage arrays, and spare GPU capacity to allow maintenance without service interruption.

-We designed a parallel operation strategy for the migration.
-The on-premise infrastructure was built and tested while the AWS system continued processing production workloads.
-We ran both systems simultaneously for two weeks, comparing results to verify the on-premise system matched AWS performance and accuracy.
-Only after confirming equivalence did we cut over production traffic.
+A parallel operation strategy is the default playbook for the migration itself.
+The on-premise infrastructure is built and tested while the AWS system continues processing production workloads.
+Both systems run simultaneously for one to two weeks, with results compared to verify the on-premise system matches AWS performance and accuracy.
+Only after confirming equivalence does production traffic cut over.

-Staff training and knowledge transfer ensured the facility's IT team could maintain the system.
+Staff training and knowledge transfer ensure the facility's IT team can maintain the system.
 Cloud infrastructure abstracts away much operational complexity, but on-premise systems require the team to handle hardware maintenance, software updates, monitoring, and troubleshooting.
-We provided comprehensive documentation and hands-on training so the team felt confident managing the infrastructure independently.
+Comprehensive documentation and hands-on training are non-negotiable so the team can manage the infrastructure independently.
 Organizations need realistic assessment of their team's capabilities before committing to on-premise deployment.
 For practical considerations about team readiness, see our guide on AI training for non-technical teams.

 When Cloud Infrastructure Remains the Better Choice

-Despite the compelling economics of on-premise infrastructure for this healthcare facility, cloud deployment remains optimal for many AI applications.
+Despite the compelling economics of on-premise infrastructure for this kind of high-volume healthcare imaging workload, cloud deployment remains optimal for many AI applications.
 Organizations should carefully evaluate their specific situation rather than assuming on-premise is always more cost-effective.

 Development and experimentation phases strongly favor cloud infrastructure.
 When building AI models, you need flexible access to various GPU types, the ability to rapidly scale experiments, and easy collaboration across distributed teams.
 Cloud platforms provide these capabilities far more efficiently than procuring and managing on-premise hardware for development work.

 Variable or unpredictable workloads benefit from cloud elasticity.
 If your AI processing volumes fluctuate significantly by season, time of day, or business cycle, paying for cloud compute only when you need it makes economic sense.
-The healthcare facility could justify on-premise infrastructure because their volumes were consistent and predictable.
+The healthcare imaging case justifies on-premise infrastructure precisely because volumes are consistent and predictable.
 Companies with high variance should stick with cloud deployment.

 Organizations without existing data center infrastructure face different economics.
-The healthcare facility already had secure data centers with redundant power, cooling, and network connectivity for other medical systems.
-They could add AI infrastructure to existing facilities.
+A hospital already operating secure data centers with redundant power, cooling, and network connectivity for other medical systems can add AI infrastructure to existing facilities.
 Companies without this foundation would need to factor in additional costs for physical space, power infrastructure, cooling systems, and security controls.
 These additional investments might shift the economic calculation back toward cloud infrastructure.

 Regulated industries without in-house expertise for compliance may find cloud providers' certifications valuable.
 Major cloud providers maintain extensive compliance certifications (HIPAA, SOC 2, ISO 27001, etc.) and invest heavily in security controls.
 While on-premise deployment provides maximum control, it also requires your team to implement and maintain all security and compliance controls independently.
 Organizations without deep security expertise may find cloud providers' security capabilities difficult to replicate internally.
 For guidance on AI infrastructure strategy, our article on AI consulting: what it is and how it works explains how consultants help navigate these decisions.